-Living in a ski town in Colorado, I have friends that call me from the east coast and ask, “when is the best time to come and ski Colorado?”
-At face value, it seems like a pretty easy question to answer, however, there are particular nuances that the ski enthusiast should be aware of.
-The short, fill in the blank, answer I’d say is late February into mid March.
+Living in a ski town in Colorado, I have friends that call me from the East Coast and ask, “when is the best time to come and ski Colorado?”
+The short, fill-in-the-blank answer is late February into mid-March.
+At face value, it seems like a pretty easy question to answer.
+However, there are particular nuances that the ski enthusiast should be aware of.
 Here is why…

 Tip for late season, go to places that are high in elevation and mostly north facing.
 Some examples are Aspen Snowmass & Highlands, Arapahoe Basin & Loveland.